T. Rowe Price Group Inc

 Summary

-T. Rowe Price is a highly profitable asset management firm featuring a pristine balance sheet and virtually zero debt.
-However, structural headwinds in the active management industry and cyclical earnings make it unsuitable for conservative dividend strategies seeking predictable cash flows.
-Not recommended for new positions given the historical dividend instability and secular pressures, despite the attractive 5.6% yield and low P/E valuation.
+T. Rowe Price is a highly profitable asset manager featuring a pristine, debt-free balance sheet and an attractive 5.0% yield.
+However, structural industry headwinds from the secular shift to passive investing and highly cyclical earnings make it unsuitable for conservative strategies seeking predictable cash flows.
+Not recommended for new positions given the long-term structural risks, despite the optically attractive valuation.

 Sector Context